2014 Success Study

 They define success based on meeting lifestyle needs, profitability and passion for work

-When it comes to feeling successful, small business owners value the ability to support a comfortable lifestyle, work they feel passionate about and profitability above all.
+When it comes to feeling successful, small business owners value the ability to support a comfortable lifestyle (83%), work they feel passionate about (79%), having free time to do what they wish (70%) and profitability (73%) above all.

 They remain risk averse